Testimonial Gateway Foothills Project

-In October 2011, the Open Space Conservancy, the land acquisition affiliate of the Open Space Institute (OSI) of New York, acquired 857 acres from Mohonk Mountain House, preserving priceless views of the Shawangunk Mountain range.
+In October 2011, the Open Space Conservancy, the land acquisition affiliate of the Open Space Institute (OSI) of New York, acquired 857 acres from Mohonk Mountain House, preserving priceless views of the Shawangunk Mountains range.
 Following this acquisition, Mohonk Preserve agreed to manage and, as resources permitted, incrementally purchase portions of the land, now designated as the Mohonk Preserve Foothills.

 The Preserve also undertook an extensive, community conservation-based planning process that included planning firm DiMella Shaffer, Preserve staff, board, and advisory committee members, Town of New Paltz liaisons, OSI and Mohonk Mountain House staff, along with the local community, to create a comprehensive Land Asset Management Plan (LAMP) for the Mohonk Preserve Foothills.
 This process was supported in part by funding from the Hudson River Valley Greenway and the New York State Conservation Partnership Program, administered by the Land Trust Alliance and NYS Department of Environmental Conservation.

-After completing the planning process, in the fall of 2012, Mohonk Preserve agreed to purchase a 534-acre parcel from the Open Space Conservancy.
-The parcel is strategically located between the Village of New Paltz and the protected areas of the Shawangunk Mountains and includes the Testimonial Gateway tower, circa 1907, which served as the entrance to Mohonk Mountain House until 1945; Humpo Marsh, an important wildlife viewing and migratory bird area; the historic Kleinekill Farm; and important segments of the historic carriage road system that extends into the Preserve, Mohonk Mountain House, and Minnewaska State Park Preserve.
+After completing the planning process, in the fall of 2012, Mohonk Preserve agreed to purchase a 534-acre portion of the Foothills property from the Open Space Conservancy.
+The parcel is strategically located between the Village of New Paltz and the protected areas of the Shawangunk Mountains and includes the historic Testimonial Gateway tower, circa 1907, which served as the entrance to Mohonk Mountain House until 1945; Humpo Marsh, an important wildlife viewing and migratory bird area; the historic Kleinekill Farm; and important segments of the historic carriage road system that extends into the Preserve, Mohonk Mountain House, and Minnewaska State Park Preserve.
 This acquisition will also protect the iconic National Historic Landmark landscape views of Sky Top and Bonticou Crag from the Town of New Paltz and the Wallkill Valley below.

 The Preserve is hard at work raising $2.15 million to meet our obligation to purchase the Foothills tract from OSI by July of 2015.
 In 2012, the Preserve received a $500,000 grant from the New York State Office of Parks, Recreation & Historic Preservation that will pay for 20 percent of this purchase, and we are reaching out to individual donors and foundations for additional contributions.
 We are also exploring additional grant funding to help meet our acquisition goal.

-We have also embarked on planning for the formal trailhead entrance to the Mohonk Preserve Foothills, which will provide the first direct access to the Shawangunk Ridge from New Paltz and the Wallkill Valley.
+We also embarked on planning for the formal trailhead entrance to the Mohonk Preserve Foothills, which will provide the first direct access to the Shawangunk Ridge from New Paltz and the Wallkill Valley.
 In April, NYSCPP announced a $48,000 grant to the Preserve to partially defray costs of this planning.
-After a competitive-bid process, Barton & Loguidice, P.C., a 50-year old planning firm with many projects in the New Paltz area, was hired in August.
-They will help MP guide a process that will culminate in a full site plan application to the Town of New Paltz.
-The first internal trailhead meeting is scheduled for early September, and shortly thereafter we will engage our neighbors and community in formative planning meetings that will also show the new proposed trails.
+After a competitive-bid process, Barton & Loguidice, D.P.C., a 50-year old planning firm with many projects in the New Paltz area, was hired in August 2013.
+They helped the Preserve guide a process that included formative planning meetings with our neighbors and community and culminated in a full site plan application to the Town of New Paltz on May 7, 2014.

 For more information about how you can support the Preserve’s efforts in the Foothills through the “Conservation for the Next Century” capital campaign, please contact Mohonk Preserve Deputy Executive Director for Strategic Advancement Joseph Alfano, at email@example.com or 845-255-0919, ext.
 1248.